How to Promote Your Blog: 21+ Proven Strategies for Growth

 With a Guest Post Bonus, you don’t just toss in a link at the bottom of your post.

-Instead, you offer people something that makes them WANT to visit your website.
+Instead, you offer the target readers something that makes them WANT to visit your website.

 For example, a while back I published this guest post on The Buffer blog.